code-switching/code-switching.github.io/2018/files/spa-eng/README.md

 4. This is Twitter data, and consequently, some NEs may be misspelled, or not written in a proper manner (not capital letters, missing hyphens, contractions, etc.). **DO NOT** discard possible NEs for those reasons.

-5. **DO NOT tag hashtags (words initiating with #) or tags (words initiating with @) as NEs**, they are intentionally ignored in this task.
+5. **DO NOT tag hashtags (tokens beginning with #) or tags (tokens beginning with @) as NEs**, they are intentionally ignored in this task.
 We will address this on future jobs.
 For instance, #ChicagoDP could have been selected, but it starts with a #, so we MUST skip it.

 6. **DO NOT choose a category for a word just because the word itself describes such a category**.
 Instead, read the sentence carefully and think of what is the role of the word(s) in the sentence.
-For instance, people may say "I like my Samsung," for which the word Samsung is representing a PRODUCT instead of a ORGANIZATION.
+For instance, people may say "I like my Samsung," for which the word Samsung is representing a PRODUCT instead of an ORGANIZATION.

 7. **DO NOT assume capital letters are always NE or part of an NE**.